 PHE COVID-19 Vaccination Programme Information for Healthcare Professionals suggests that, as the COVID-19 vaccines are non-live vaccines, COVID-19 treatments such as dexamethasone, convalescent plasma or monoclonal antibody treatment are not anticipated to contraindicate vaccine administration.
 Although theoretically, high levels of antibodies in the convalescent plasma could interfere with the immune response to the vaccine, passively acquired antibodies from the plasma treatment are not thought to persist for long, so by the time a person who has received this is well enough to receive a COVID-19 vaccination, these antibodies are likely to have gone.

-Mixing the vaccine with other products
+The vaccine “in-syringe” with other products